-It is very significant that no one ever argued that the tomb was not empty.
+It's very significant that no one from that time period ever argued that the tomb wasn't empty.
 Everyone agreed that the body of Christ was gone:

 "In all the fragments and echoes of this far-off controversy which have come down to us we are nowhere told that any responsible person asserted that the body of Jesus was still in the tomb.
 We are only given reasons why it was not there.
 Running all through these ancient documents is the persistent assumption that the tomb of Christ was vacant."
 (Morison, Who Moved the Stone?, p115)